valentynkt/BackendGarden/content/notes/Digital Garden.md

 ### #seed🌱

-Seed notes are initial ideas or questions, typically brief and open to expansion as they begin to take shape.
+Seed notes are initial ideas or questions, can be even fully empty, typically brief and open to expansion as they begin to take shape.

 ### #bud🌿